hiuhin12/Insurance_Cross-Sell_Prediction_Website/README.md

-# Inventory Management Optimization Project
+# Optimizing Inventory Management through Product Classification with K-MEANS, K-MEANS++, and K-MEDOIDS

 ## Introduction
 This project aims to analyze and optimize inventory management using machine learning clustering algorithms.
 The following sections provide an overview of the documents and files included in the project.